 For many men, problems like erectile dysfunction are central to their feeling of masculinity.
 They don’t want to admit that anything is wrong.
 For many men, admitting that they have problems like premature ejaculation or getting and keeping an erection is the same as them admitting that they are not masculine.
 Not to mention the fact that sexual problems are incredibly embarrassing to talk about.

 However, any problem, whether sexual in nature or not, has to be addressed before it can be solved.
 And with so many options available to help men with issues like erectile dysfunction, it obviously makes more sense for men to be open about their problems.
 So that they can pursue a course to get back on track in the bedroom.
 For instance, at Manual.co, there are medications like Viagra and Cialis that help eight out of ten men get an erection.
-Meaning men can get treatment without letting the world know about their problems.
+Meaning men can get treatment like Acoustic Wave Therapy without letting the world know about their problems.

 Social Pressures Can Lead to Men Thinking That Being Emotional Is a Sign of Weakness